Fox River (Green Bay tributary): Environmental issues

 In the section between Lake Winnebago and Green Bay at Lake Michigan, the Fox River flows roughly south to north and descends through a height equal to that of Niagara Falls.
 As such, the Fox River was an ideal location for constructing powerful sawmills that made the Fox River area famous for its paper industry.
-A negative side effect of this industrialization was the dumping of hazardous material byproducts of the paper mills.
-It was soon after this started that dumping became illegal.
-While evidence of these waste deposits remains to date, the Fox River is being cleaned up.
-Dredging of the chemicals in the river began on April 28, 2009 and capping started soon after during the summer of 2009, and continues in 2013.
+A negative side effect of this industrialization was the dumping of hazardous material by-products of the paper mills.
+To repair the ecological damage from this toxic waste, there has been a widespread effort to clean the Fox River.
+Dredging of the chemicals in the river began on April 28, 2009 and capping started soon after during the summer of 2009.
+The cleaning project concluded in 2020 and cost an estimated $1 billion.
+The Fox River will continue to be monitored by the Environmental Protection Agency and Wisconsin Department of Natural Resources for many years following the cleaning project's completion.

 The high concentration of paper mills and other industry along the Lower Fox has historically been the source of much pollution of the river.
 Public debate about this contamination began as early as 1923, but little was done to improve the river until the federal Clean Water Act was passed in 1972.
 Much effort has since been put into cleaning the Fox, but problems still exist.
 According to some measures of pollution (e.g. dissolved oxygen, pollution-tolerant worm counts), the Lower Fox River is much cleaner than it was before 1972.
 However, according to other measures of pollution (e.g., phosphorus, estrogenic compounds, discarded pharmaceuticals), the river waters are slightly more contaminated than before 1972.
 As a result, debate over the river's contamination continues between environmentalists, the paper industry, Indian tribes, and elected officials at the federal, state, and local levels.